geopython/pycsw/docs/en/documentation.rst

 The pycsw source code is available at https://pycsw.svn.sourceforge.net/svnroot/pycsw.
 You can browse the source code at at http://sourceforge.net/apps/trac/pycsw/browser.

-You can find out about software metrics at the pycsw `ohloh`_ page.
+You can find out about software metrics at the pycsw `ohloh`_ page.  pycsw is also registered on `CIA.vc`_.

 The pycsw mailing list is the primary means for users and developers to exchange ideas, discuss improvements, and ask questions.
 To subscribe, visit https://lists.sourceforge.net/lists/listinfo/pycsw-devel.